zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

     ^C
     --- 192.168.70.129 ping statistics ---
     5 packets transmitted, 5 received, 0% packet loss, time 108ms
     rtt min/avg/max/mdev = 0.147/0.192/0.260/0.038 ms
     ```

 ## 5. Configuring the OAI-5G Core Network Functions ##

 ### 5.1.
 Core Network Configuration ###

-The docker-compose file has configuration parameters of each core network component.
+The docker-compose file has configuration parameters for each core network component.
 The file is pre-configured with parameters related to this scenario.
-The table contains the location of the configuration files.
-These files contains allowed configurable parameters. **Keep checking this file it is possible that we will add new parameters for new features.**
+The following table contains the location of the configuration files.
+These files contain the allowed configurable parameters. **Keep this file up to date as it is possible that we will add new parameters for new features.**

 | File Name   | Repository                                   | Location        |
 | ----------- | -------------------------------------------- | --------------- |